 The walls in both areas are decorated with many beautiful frames themed after the ship and the islands which she serves.
 Here is a picture of the SUPERFERRY under the original livery of Golden Star Ferries, which had a different font compared to now.

 Next to the aircraft-style seats is a small room consisting of the ship's onboard cinema hall.
-She is one of the very ferries that have one in Greece.
-It was extremely popular during the start of her career on the Cyclades, and is still used by passengers once in a while.
+She is one of the very few ferries that have one in Greece.
+It was extremely popular during the start of her career on the Cyclades, and it is still used by passengers once in a while.

 A view of the first-class lounge area, which is known as the Aphrodite Lounge.
 It features many white chairs and lounges, as well as a bar and many television screens.